THE ICARUS MANEUVER expands the AXANAR saga of THE FOUR YEARS WAR! (video interview with MARK EDWARD LEWIS)

 Following that precedent, Mark Lewis has done something very similar.
 Utilizing the Ares bridge set, actors, and some of the production crew for Axanar, Mark is also using some of those original VFX (many of them, actually) to tell yet another story that takes place during the Four Years War: THE ICARUS MANEUVER.
 Although written by and featuring Alec Peters as Garth, Icarus was directed and produced by Mark using his own production company and resources.

 Mark is a former Hollywood professional with extensive experience, and what he has put together is a six-minute tour de force with production quality and immersion within the action that is seldom seen in Star Trek fan films.
-(The film is temporarily unavailable.)
+Although taken down from YouTube by CBS/Paramount, the film is viewable on the Axanar website.

 Continue reading “THE ICARUS MANEUVER expands the AXANAR saga of THE FOUR YEARS WAR! (video interview with MARK EDWARD LEWIS)”